Concurrent logging handler (drop-in replacement for RotatingFileHandler)

 Automatic fallback example

-If you are distributing your code and you are unsure if the ConcurrentLogHandler package has been installed everywhere your code will run, Python makes it easy to setup gracefully fall back to the built in RotatingFileHandler, here is an example:
+If you are distributing your code and you are unsure if the ConcurrentLogHandler package has been installed everywhere your code will run, Python makes it easy to gracefully fallback to the built in RotatingFileHandler, here is an example:

-try: from cloghandler import ConcurrentRotatingFileHandler as RFHandler except ImportError: from warnings import warn warn("ConcurrentLogHandler package not installed.
+try: from cloghandler import ConcurrentRotatingFileHandler as RFHandler except ImportError: # Next 2 lines are optional: issue a warning to the user from warnings import warn warn("ConcurrentLogHandler package not installed.
 Using builtin log handler") from logging.handlers import RotatingFileHandler as RFHandler log = getLogger() rotateHandler = RFHandler("/path/to/mylogfile.log", "a", 1048576, 15) log.addHandler(rotateHandler)

 Config file example